aayushpanta/todos-list/README.md

 # A Todos-List app created using React
+Add, view and delete tasks that you have to do.